AWegnerGitHub/awegnergithub.github.io-content/2023_08_07_stackexchange_strike_ends.md

 [The Stack Exchange strike is over][1].
 It took two months and two days of inaction on behalf of community members and moderators to resolve the strike.
 The [results of the negotiations][2] were posted last week.
-Over the weekend the community voted that the goals of the strike have been achieved and called the end the strike.
+Over the weekend the community voted that the goals of the strike have been achieved and called the end of the strike.

 So, what was achieved?
 What did more than two months of community upheaval get the users of Stack Exchange?